Brian Thompson

 Send Jessica an Email

-Dr. Jessica Silvaggi was appointed as the Vice President in July 2021, where she manages all aspects of the technology transfer process for UWM innovations.
+Dr. Jessica Silvaggi was appointed as the President of the UWMRF in July 2023, where she directs all aspects of technology commercialization, business development, and strategy for UWM innovations.
 She joined the UWMRF team in 2009 as Technology Licensing Associate, where she established the initial technology marketing program, played a major role in the evaluation of UWM intellectual property for patentability and commercialization, and aided in the drafting of licensing agreements.
 In summer 2011 she continued to lead marketing and commercialization efforts as the Licensing Manager for UWMRF, and in fall of 2015 she assumed further managerial responsibilities including the entire patent portfolio and licensing negotiations as the Senior Licensing Manager.
-In 2018 she was appointed as Director of Technology Commercialization.
+In 2018 she was appointed as Director of Technology Commercialization followed by Vice President in 2021.

-Dr. Silvaggi continues to grow the technology transfer program at UWMRF and aims to develop more industry partnerships to bring exciting new UWM inventions to market.
+Dr. Silvaggi continues to grow the commercialization program at UWMRF with the goal of increasing industry collaboration and sponsored research.
+She helped to create Panther Partnering to make industry partnership and licensing transparent, fair, and easy.
 She also supports UWM faculty and students through teaching them the basics of intellectual property and encourages entrepreneurship and the formation of new startups in Milwaukee.
-In 2020 she helped to recruit a group of executive mentors, UWM ENGAGE, who can use their industry and entrepreneurial experience to mentor new budding startups, help to vet technologies, and aid in building the commercialization and licensing network.
-She also manages the UWMRF Bridge Grant, a gap fund, with a matching grant from the WEDC capital catalyst program, which provides funding to UWMRF startups to reach key milestones in their business.
+In 2020 she helped to recruit a group of executive mentors to form UWM ENGAGE, where budding startups can obtain feedback, guidance, and connections from seasoned experts.
+She also manages the UWMRF Bridge Grant, a gap fund, with a matching grant from the WEDC capital catalyst program, which provides funding to UWMRF startups to reach key milestones in their new businesses.

 In her free time Jessica is a is a self-proclaimed health and fitness enthusiast and nerd.
 She is constantly learning new biohacking tricks through her favorite podcasters and joins her husband in tending to their home grown veggies, herbs, and fruits.
-She loves to unwind on the weekend with family (including her great Dane and English mastiff) and friends enjoying home cooked meals, fun drinks, and laughs by the fire pit.
+She loves to unwind on the weekend with family (including her two English mastiffs) and friends enjoying home cooked meals, fun drinks, and laughs by the fire pit.

 Dr. Silvaggi (right) participated in the Milwaukee I-Corps Program with UWM assistant athletic trainer, Chad Henneberry.